Global dynamics of a two-species competition patch model in a Y-shaped river network: Global dynamics

 In this section, we investigate the global dynamics of model \eqref{pat-r}.
-Subsect. \ref{sub21} is devoted to some properties of semi-trivial equilibria, and their stability is studied in Subsect. \ref{sub2.2}.
-In Subsect. \ref{sub23}, we show that competition exclusion occurs under certain condition, and one of the semi-trivial equilibria is globally asymptotically stable.
+Section \ref{sub21} is devoted to some properties of semi-trivial equilibria, and their stability is studied in Section \ref{sub2.2}.
+In Section \ref{sub23}, we show that competition exclusion occurs under certain condition, i.e., one of the semi-trivial equilibria is globally asymptotically stable.